aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/role-settings.md

     ```yaml
     # The file format to use when loading structured configuration files.
     avd_structured_config_file_format: <str; "yml" | "yaml" | "json"; default="yml">

+    # Path for the AVD temporary directory.
+    # Contains templated inputs, validated inputs, and facts data used internally by AVD plugins.
+    # Defaults to 'intended/tmp'.
+The temporary directory is cleaned up at the end of each role.
+    avd_tmp_dir: <str>
     eos_cli_config_gen_configuration:

       # Generate device EOS configurations.